Kenmore Hills, Queensland: Geography

-Kenmore Hills is 13.0 km by road by the Brisbane GPO.
+Kenmore Hills is 13.0 km by road by the Brisbane CBD.

 Although the northern part of the suburb is on the foothills of Mount Coot-tha, there is only one named peak in the suburb: Carver Hill in the south-east (27.5005°S 152.9308°E) at 70 m above sea level.

 History

 Kenmore Hills originally formed part of Brookfield, but in 1969 the name was changed to Kenmore Hills, based on the neighbouring suburb of Kenmore.